Satisfactory Academic Progress

 If a student is not making progress according to minimum standards under this policy (with the exception of a student who must maintain a cumulative 2.0 as noted above) he/she will be placed on Financial Aid Warning and allowed the following semester of enrollment to achieve the minimum standards.
 Students are eligible to receive financial aid during their warning period.
 If at the end of that warning semester the student has not achieved satisfactory progress, financial aid probation will occur.

-Note: If a student is nearing the 180 maximum attempted hours as an undergraduate student or 48 maximum attempted hours as a graduate student, a warning letter will be sent.
+Note: If a student is nearing 85% of the 180 maximum attempted hours as an undergraduate student or 48 maximum attempted hours as a graduate student, a warning notification will be sent.

-Any student who has not maintained satisfactory academic progress as defined by this policy after one semester on Financial Aid Warning will be considered as on Financial Aid Probation and not eligible to receive federal and state financial aid funds.
-Students on Financial Aid Probation may continue to attend Eastern Illinois University at their own expense or until they once again meet SAP criteria or submit a SAP Appeal that is approved.
+Any student who has not maintained satisfactory academic progress as defined by this policy after one semester on Financial Aid Warning will be on Suspension and not eligible to receive federal and state financial aid funds.
+Students on Financial Aid Suspension may continue to attend Eastern Illinois University at their own expense or until they once again meet SAP criteria or submit a SAP Appeal that is approved to place them into Probation.

 There are two ways a student's eligibility can be reinstated: